 - 1 mile hike

 - Picnic benches to eat at and lots of trails to explore

-After driving into the park and paying your fee you can check out the visitor center which will tell you history of the area as well as provide maps so that you can find the different trails in the park.
+After driving into the park and paying your fee, you can check out the visitor center, which will tell you the history of the area as well as provide maps so that you can find the different trails in the park.
 I opted for the interpretive nature trail as it was a short introduction to the park on my long drive.

-After driving 5 minutes into the park we were at the information center which is also the start of the nature trail.
-There is a whole lot for parking here and there was no other cars when I went.
+After driving 5 minutes into the park, we were at the information center, which is also the start of the nature trail.
+There is a whole lot for parking here, and there were no other cars when I went.

 There was also fall in the air, even though it was the beginning of December.
 I really enjoyed seeing the orange and the yellow hues as they perfectly complimented the browns and greens from the massive redwoods above.

-The trail itself walks on an even path close to Highway 101, you can even hear the cars go by.
+The trail walks on an even path close to Highway 101; you can even hear the cars go by.
 It was a go at your own pace kind of trail so you can spend as much or as little time as you like on it.

 I loved just walking slowly and stretching my legs from the car ride while taking in the moss-covered walkways that lined the path.

-All in all this is a great short stop on a long road trip.
-I loved being able to see a new park and the groves here made me want to come back.
-If you are looking for a quick introduction to the Redwoods, give it a chance and let me know what trails you do in the comments.
+All in all, this is an excellent short stop on a long road trip.
+I loved being able to see a new park, and the groves here made me want to come back.
+If you are looking for a quick introduction to the redwoods, give it a chance and let me know what trails you do in the comments.